*Updated: July 2021

-Did you know National Taco Day is Sunday, October 4th?
+Did you know National Taco Day is the first Sunday in October?
 Who doesn’t love tacos?
 It’s a hard dish to mess up, and with all the unique varieties that are popping up these days, there’s definitely a taco out there for everyone.
 Indianapolis is no stranger to the taco joint, but which one is the best?

 Obviously taste is subjective, but I set out to find the best tacos the Circle City (and a few surrounding towns) has to offer – just in time for National Taco Day!